If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a

 If your child is already attending an Oklahoma public school the state does not require you to give any notice or explanation before withdrawing your child.
 Although it is strongly suggested that you notify your child’s school so that your child is not considered truant.
-You can notify your child’s school and request copies of all your child’s school records using this withdrawal form.
+You can notify your child’s school and request copies of all your child’s school records using this Student Withdrawal Letter.

 Days of Instruction

-The Oklahoma Homeschool Law does not require you to teach a certain amount of hours or days within the year.
+The Oklahoma Homeschool Law does not require you to homeschool a certain amount of hours or days within the year.

-Although the state of Oklahoma strongly recommends that you teach for about 180 days/year.
+Although the state of Oklahoma strongly recommends that you homeschool for about 180 days/year.
 Public school hours of instruction are generally 180 days.

 (See legal reference #2)